 Following the closing of the IPO on September 24, 2021, \$300,000,000 (\$10.00 per Unit) from the net proceeds of the sale of the Units in the IPO and the sale of the IPO Private Placement Warrants was deposited into a trust account (the "Trust Account").
 Following the closing of the Over-Allotment on October 29, 2021, an additional \$29,750,000 (\$10.00 per Over-Allotment Unit) from the net proceeds from the sale of the Over-Allotment Units in the Over-Allotment Private Placement Warrants was deposited into the Trust Account.
 The proceeds deposited in the Trust Account are, and will be, invested only in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 Except with respect to interest earned on the funds held in the Trust Account that may be released to us to pay taxes, if any, the proceeds from the Public Offering and the sale of the Private Placement Warrants will not be released from the Trust Account until the earliest of (i) the completion of an initial Business Combination, (ii) the redemption of our Public Shares if we are unable to complete the initial Business Combination by September 24, 2023, subject to applicable law, or (iii) the redemption of our Public Shares if we have not consummated an initial Business Combination by September 24, 2023 or (B) with respect to any other material provisions relating to shareholders' rights or pre-initial Business Combination activity.
-The proceeds deposited in the Trust Account could become subject to the claims of our creditors, if any, which could have priority over the claims of our Public Sharebolders' rights or pre-initial Business Combination activity.
-The proceeds deposited in the Trust Account could become subject to the claims of our cred
+The proceeds deposited in the Trust Account could become subject to the claims of our reditors, if any, which could have priority over the claims of our Public Shares if we have not consummated an initial Business Combination by September 24, 2023 or (B) with respect to any other material provisions relating to share